sondregj/boml/versions/en/toml-v0.5.0.md

 Objectives
 ----------

-TOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.
-TOML is designed to map unambiguously to a hash table.
-TOML should be easy to parse into data structures in a wide variety of languages.
+BOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.
+BOML is designed to map unambiguously to a hash table.
+BOML should be easy to parse into data structures in a wide variety of languages.

 Table of contents